ethanp/programming/Notes/Java Notes.md

 * The programmer must ensure read and write access to objects is properly coordinated (or "synchronized") between threads.
-* Thread synchronization ensures that objects are modified by only one thread at a time
 * And that threads are prevented from accessing partially updated objects during modification by another thread.
-* The Java language has built-in constructs to support this coordination.
+* Java has built-in constructs to support this coordination.
 * Multiple processes can only be realized with multiple JVMs, so we really just care about *multi*-***threaded*** programming

 #### Thread objects

-* **Threads share the process's resources, including memory** and open files.
+* **Threads share the process's resources, including memory and open files.**
-* This makes for efficient, but potentially problematic, communication.
 * Every application has at least one thread called the `main thread`.
 * The `main thread` has the ability to create additional threads from the `Runnable` or `Callable` object
 * Each thread can be scheduled on a different CPU core
-* Every JVM implementation can map Java threads to native OS threads in a different way
 * Each thread is associated with an instance of the `class Thread`

 ##### Two ways to start a thread

 ###### Provide a Runnable object

+This is the *preferred* method

 	public class HelloRunnable implements Runnable {
 	   public void run() {